FilipeMar/editable/README.md

 * If you have any new idea that aligns with the goal of this library, feel free to raise a feature request and discuss it.

-# Author
+# Original Package information

-This Editable table package for Flutter is developed by [Godwin Asuquo](https://github.com/godilite)
+This package is a fork from the original Editable table package for Flutter developed by [Godwin Asuquo](https://github.com/godilite).
+It allows the possibility to have also editable column names.

 Also, as always, please give us a star to help!